kl1nton/1_Applied_Basic_Science/3_Pathology.md

 ## Questions 3.31-3.40

 ### Q3.31
 While playing football a 25-year-old man is kicked on the thigh by a player from the opposite team.
 The skin is not broken.
 Within 48 hours he notices a 6 × 8cm purple patch at the site of injury.
-Which of the following substances most likely has to accumulate at the site of injury to produce a yellow-brown colour 2 weeks after the injury?
+Which of the following substances most likely has to accumulate at the site of injury to produce a _yellow-brown colour_ 2 weeks after the injury?

 	A. Lipofuscin
-	B. Bilirubin
+	B. Bilirubin - F
-	C. Haemosiderin
+	C. Haemosiderin - F
 	D. Melanin
 	E. Glycogen

+#### Answer: A. Lipofuscin - ?

 ### Q3.32
-Which of the following statements about special total parenteral nutrition (TPN) solutions is contrary to the available scientific evidence?
+Which of the following statements about special total parenteral nutrition (TPN) solutions is _contrary to the available scientific evidence_?

-	A. For patients in cardiac failure the TPN solution must be more concentrated
+	A. For patients in cardiac failure the TPN solution must be more concentrated - T
 	B. Patients in renal failure who cannot be dialysed should be given a TPN solution without amino acids
 	C. Patients in hepatic encephalopathy should receive branched-chain amino acids
-	D. Hepatic failure patients should receive major calories in the form of intravenous glucose infusions
+	D. Hepatic failure patients should receive major calories in the form of intravenous glucose infusions - F
 	E. Patients with respiratory failure may benefit from the replacement of some glucose energy intake with fat

+#### Answer: D. Hepatic failure patients should receive major calories in the form of intravenous glucose infusions - ?

 ### Q3.33
-For which of the following conditions is morphine the analgesic of choice?
+For which of the following conditions is _morphine the analgesic of choice_?

 	A. Head injuries
 	B. Acute myocardial infarction
 	C. Chronic obstructive pulmonary disease (COPD)
 	D. Addison’s disease
 	E. Liver disease

+#### Answer: B. Acute myocardial infarction - ?

 ### Q3.34
 A patient presents to the Emergency Department with chemical burns involving his hands.
 Which of the following statements correctly describes the management of chemical burns?